Logan Phillips

 Logan Phillips (born December 15, 1982) is an American politician and teacher who served in the Oklahoma House of Representatives from the 24th district from 2018 to 2022.

 Early life and education

 Logan Phillips was born on December 15, 1982, in Tulsa, Oklahoma.
-He attended Tulsa Community College where he earned an associate degree in business administration followed by a B.S. in Business and information technology from Oklahoma State, and a Masters Degree in Teaching learning and leadership from Oklahoma State University.
+He attended Tulsa Community College where he earned an associate degree in business administration followed by a B.S. in Business and information technology from Oklahoma State, and a master's degree in teaching, learning and leadership from Oklahoma State University.

 Career

 From 2000 to 2006 Phillips served in the United States Army.

 Prior to running for office, Phillips worked as an Assistant Professor of Business and Information Technology at Tulsa Community College.

 Oklahoma House of Representatives

 During his time in the Oklahoma house of representatives Logan Phillips has served as the Chairman of the House Technology Committee and co-Chairman of the Rural Broadband Expansion Council, and chairman of Technology and Chairman of ARPA working group on Infrastructure and Broadband.